syncfusion/blazor-docs/src/schedule/scheduler/crud-actions.md

 In case, if you want to simply provide the Subject alone for appointments, just single click on the required cells which will open the quick popup expecting you to enter subject alone and save it.
 You can also select multiple cells and press `Enter` key to open the quick popup for selected time range and save the appointment for that time range.

-### Creation using AddEvent method
+### Creation using AddEventAsync method

-The appointments can be created dynamically by using `AddEvent` method.
-The following code example let you know how to use the `AddEvent` method to create an appointment.
+The appointments can be created dynamically by using `AddEventAsync` method.
+The following code example let you know how to use the `AddEventAsync` method to create an appointment.

 ```csharp
 @using Syncfusion.Blazor.Schedule